micmejia/bible-dump/NKJV/Leviticus/Lev 14.md

 and he shall take the cedar wood, the hyssop, the scarlet, and the living bird, and dip them in the blood of the slain bird and in the running water, and sprinkle the house seven times.

 ###### 52
-And he shall [^i]cleanse the house with the blood of the bird and the running water and the living bird, with the cedar wood, the hyssop, and the scarlet.
+And he shall cleanse the house with the blood of the bird and the running water and the living bird, with the cedar wood, the hyssop, and the scarlet.

 ###### 53
 Then he shall let the living bird loose outside the city in the open field, and make atonement for the house, and it shall be clean.